OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 In addition, we can have _sensors_.
 A _sensor_ is reading data from a transducer, and produces NMEA sentences read by the Mux.
 In other words, a _sensor_ is talking to the Multiplexer, and can be seen as a _channel_.

-Also, a _computer_ is using NMEA data collected by the Multiplexer to produce other NMEA Data that will be broadcasted by the _forwarders_.
+Also, a _computer_ is using NMEA data collected by the Multiplexer to produce other NMEA data that will be broadcasted by the _forwarders_.
 For example, True Wind computed with Apparent Wind data and the GPS data.

-Finally, we have _tranformers_, that transform NMEA data into another format, and then behace like a a regular _forwarder_ to provide them to whoever is interested.
+Finally, we have _tranformers_, that transform NMEA data into another format, and then behave like a a regular _forwarder_ to provide them to whoever is interested.
  A _transformer_ is also a _forwarder_.

 ##### Examples